lastunicorn/ConsoleTools.Commando/README.md

 > **Notes**
 >
-> 1. The `ConsoleTools.Commando.DependencyInjection.Autofac` package will automatically include:
->
->    - `Autofac`
->
->    - `ConsoleTools.Commando`
->
-> 2. The `CommandoHost` approach is available only from version 2.0.0.
+> The `CommandoHost` approach is available only from version 2.0.0.
 For the older versions, please see the dependency injection demo projects from the repository.

 ## Discussions and Suggestions